Flole998/FloleVacWeb/docs/_pages/faq.md

 This can be also done via filesystem access `echo -n "1" > /mnt/data/rockrobo/lab.cfg` on the robot itself.

 ## No map displayed
-Since v0.3.0 Valetudo now use the cloud interface and that requires the robot to be provisioned (wifi configured).
+Since v0.3.0 FloleVacWeb now use the cloud interface and that requires the robot to be provisioned (wifi configured).
 Therefore, the map will not be displayed in AP mode!
 Ensure you added your device to your own wifi network.
 In AP mode, a map will nevertheless be created, that map can later be displayed once connected to the wifi network.

 ## My map does not persist / zone co-ordinates change